WordPress Schema Markup: Generate Valid JSON-LD Per Page

 Validation Before Publish

-Schema.org compliance confirms that every type, property, and value conforms to the current schema.org vocabulary.
-If a field uses a deprecated property, the assistant substitutes the correct alternative.
-This check runs against the latest schema.org release, so your markup stays current as the vocabulary evolves.
+Schema.org compliance confirms every type, property, and value conforms to the current schema.org vocabulary.
+If a field uses a deprecated property, the Assistant substitutes the correct alternative.
+This runs against the latest schema.org release, so your markup stays current as the vocabulary evolves.
+The validation pipeline runs alongside wp0's publish checks, so every page receives schema validation in the same pre-publish process.

-Step-by-Step: From Page Scan to Production Schema
+From Page Scan to Production Schema

 Example Schema Output